orontee/taranis/README.md

 Weather data is provided by [OpenWeather](https://openweathermap.org).

-**The application is compatible with hardware running software version ≥6.**
+Positive feedback were received for Vivilo Touch HD Plus, PocketBook Touch HD 3, InkPad 3 and InkPad Color 2 (The application should be compatible with hardware running software version ≥6).

 Consult the [NEWS file](NEWS.md) for notable changes between versions.